VedAstro/VedAstro/README.md

 You can build without **scaffolding** it is called a **mud hut** not a building.
 Thus philosophy is essential to build a large & complex code structure like **VedAstro**.

-The reason for the existence of **VedAstro** needs to understood and kept in mind during development.
+The reason for the existence of **VedAstro** needs to be understood and kept in mind during development.
 This is a project born of joy, kept alive by it and as such do not touch the code until your heart is filled with the joy of building beauty with electrons and your fingers can't keep up.

-Then you know your code is right, and has a place for it in this universe.
+Then you know your code is right, and **has a place for it in this universe**.

 # 🙏 Special Thanks